 Big Heart Lake along the West Fork Foss Lakes Trail is at an elevation of 4,550 feet.
 To get to the lake, you will need to hike up 4,100 feet of elevation.

-Can you fish along the West FOrk Foss Lakes Trail?
+Can you fish along the West Fork Foss Lakes Trail?

 The West Fork Foss Lakes are filled with fish and are excellent places to bring your backpacking fishing pole.
 Many people will hike into Trout Lake for the day just to fish, while other people will spend a couple of days in the backcountry fishing out of Copper Lake and Big Heart Lake.